vertex-lab/crawler/docs/data_pipeline.md

   Discarted by Firehose after one Database query

-- [x] **Unknown pubkey in the follow list of an active node** Added to the database in the Process Events as inactive node.
+- [x] **Unknown pubkey in the follow list of an active node** Added to the database in the Process Events as an inactive node.

 - [x] **Inactive node acquires enough pagerank**
   Gets promoted by Node Arbiter --> Pubkey Channel --> Query Pubkeys --> Event Channel --> Process Events